May 22, 0346 hours

 Fatima gave another shallow nod.
 "But how do you know?" she asked.
 "Knowing who he worked for and seeing what he did -- how do you know we're safe from him?"

 It was a damn good question, and one Cooper knew she didn't have a convincing answer for.
 I just do, wasn't going to win the day with anyone.
-"The honorable man I knew during the war looked me in the eye again yesterday," she said, trying to make her gut instinct sound reasonable.
+"The honorable man I knew during the war looked me in the eyes again yesterday," she said, trying to make her gut instinct sound reasonable.
 "And he refused to see our friends murdered, or you, Abby and me taken captive and sold off to rapists like the ones you have already survived.
 Ben Carver is a good man.
 I don't know what circumstances put him aboard the Lucky Day, but it's our zài yòng good luck he was there.
 Furthermore -- we know now that we've got enemies.
-We've got trouble.
+We've got trouble, trouble we had been blind too before.
 And I know we need someone like Ben Carver on our side when that trouble catches up with us again.
 Trust me when I say I don't fault you for being scared.
 I respect that, and why.
 But I've got to ask you to trust me on this.
 Give Carver a chance.
 He's an asset.
 We're going to be safer now that he's aboard."

 Fatima's answer was silence.
 Cooper shrugged and levered herself to her feet, leaning heavily on her cane.
 "I've got to rescue the biscuits before they burn," she said, excusing herself.
 Cooper left the bridge and headed back for the gallery, that dark corridor feeling feeling a mile long.

 Hell if a pot of coffee was going to patch up this goatcluster.
 Cooper had hit her rack last night with the thought that a good dinner and a good night's sleep would resolve any lingering objections from the crew to bringing Ben Carver aboard.
 Obviously, that had been wishful thinking at its best.
 The situation made her mad.
 Cooper had never been a cry-er.
 Tears didn't get you anywhere in life, nor did moping.
 Anger was always her go-to emotion of choice.
 A good fury was fuel and motivation and inspiration, all in one fierce package.
 Cooper had already had one shouting match yesterday with her XO Sully over bringing Ben Carver aboard her ship.
 Had it been any other member of the crew sitting on the bridge, the captain figured she might still be yelling.
 But that mad-on approach wasn't viable with Fatima.
-Cooper did not want to imagine the hell Fatima had lived through, after pirates had destroyed her ship and family.
+Cooper did not want to imagine the hell Fatima had lived through, after pirates had destroyed the Nahas ship and family.
 Fatima was obviously still patching the pieces of her life back together from that nightmare, and Cooper could only accept that yes, Fatima had good reason to be uncomfortable around big, scary-looking men capable of episodes of significant and magnificent violence.

 But Fatima being scared right back into her burqa?
 Not a good thing.
 Other crew who still felt their noses bent out of shape by Carver's presence were just going to see it as a reason to keep up the protestations.
-Like what -- Cooper was going to just jettison Carver out of an airlock?
+Like what -- Cooper was going to just jettison Carver out of an airlock now?
 Hell if.

 There was next to nothing Cooper missed about the war and about military life -- after all, her side of the war hadn't even delivered a steady paycheck -- but xuèxīng tā mā dì dìyù, at least during the War, when you gave an order you knew it would be followed.
 You didn't have to sweet talk your unit into accepting something -- you simply told them how it was going to be, and then the precious snowflakes shut their yaps and dealt with it.
 The same sure could not be said for civilian life.